 72. Tour a local distillery

 Situated in Historic Ybor, Florida Cane Distillery is a local distiller specializing in a variety of Florida Cane vodkas made with Florida Sugar Cane, plus rum, gin, moonshine and Bourbon whiskey.
-Get acquainted with these local spirits on a tour which includes free tastings, too!
+Get acquainted with these local spirits on a tour ($10/person) which includes tastings, too!

 73. Book a staycation at a beachside resort